TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems.*.target:

-        For OS VMs this specifies the directory inside the Zone where this filesystem should be mounted.
-Example: /somedirectory
+        For OS VMs, this specifies the path of the mount point as seen from within the zone.
+        Example: "/var/somedirectory"

         type: string (path)
         vmtype: OS